cmorigaki/recipe-book/README.md

 ### Gradle files

-#### Kotlin DSL
+#### ---Kotlin DSL---
-For affinity, I'm using kotlin DSL on all gradle files [ref:link]
+I tried to use gradle kotlin DSL but I've encountered errors when splitting build files for modules reuse.

 #### Sync dependency versions
-To synchronize dependency versions and avoid string duplications, I'm using a common file that declares dependency versions  as constant referencing them inside build.gradle files.  [ref:link]
+To synchronize dependency versions and avoid string duplications, I'm using a common file that declares dependency versions as constants referencing them inside build.gradle files. [ref:link]

 #### Reuse build.gradle
 In general, features modules have a lot of common dependency.
 Said that, I'm reusing a base build.gradle files whenever is possible.

 #### Proguard
-Applying obfuscation and shirink code is a must to build the release version.
+Applying obfuscation and shrink code is a must for the release build.

 ## CI/CD